 Many devotional chants we sing at Ananda ask God to come to us as light.
 The first two lines of my favorite are “When I awake I’ll see Thy face; When I awake I’ll see Thy light.”

-Call to God as light.
+Calling to God as light is one of the ways how we can connect to God through meditation.
 Spend time in meditation gazing intently and with deep devotion at the point between the eyebrows, and you will see and feel His response there.
 If you don’t see light in meditation, then visualize God’s light bathing you, purifying you, and freeing you.
 Visualizing God as light can draw that experience to you in meditation.

 Swami Kriyananda tells us that the easiest of God’s attributes to become absorbed in is sound.
 The AUM technique of meditation, when practiced with concentration and devotion can take you all the way to God.
 Yogananda said that “When you actually hear this sound and feel the Cosmic Music spread through every particle of space, then you will know God, and you will know that you know God.”

 I’ve also discovered that natural sounds can draw me into a meditative state.
 The next time you’re out in nature, listen to the sound of the wind in the trees, water bubbling in a creek, or the singing of the birds.
 If you listen to these sounds as if they are the AUM vibration (in fact, all sounds are aspects of AUM!), it will help you hear the AUM vibration in meditation.

 Another aspect of God is power or energy.
 Practice Yogananda’s Energization Exercises and experience divine energy coursing through your body.
 Express that energy in selfless service.
 As Yogananda said, “Lest in sloth I lose Thee, I will find Thee in activity.”
 You can practice feeling God’s energy while you walk, garden, do yoga postures — any time you move.